joaomgcd/AutoToolsWebScreens/README.md

 # Updating Values

 Instead of doing a full refresh every time AutoTools allows you to update stuff on the page.
-This is done by calling the
+This is done by AutoTools calling the
 ```
 autoToolsUpdateValues(values)
 ```
-function.
+function when it wants to update values so you need to declare it on the page if you want to support updating.
 **values** will contain an object with properties named after the Web Screen variables declared on the page.
 So, for example, if you declare a **title** and a **text** variable on the page, you'll get an object like

 ```